SSWConsulting/SSW.Rules.Content/rules/add-a-description-to-github-repositories/rule.md

 ---

-It is important to add a description to your repositories so they do not appear blank in the preview on your profile.
+It is important to add a description to your repositories so they do not appear blank in the preview on your GitHub profile.

 ::: bad
 ![Figure: Repositorties with no description look bad](bad-no-description.png)